 Choral Awards are available through the Intercollegiate Choral Award Scheme but may also be applied for during Michaelmas term.
 Each Choral Scholar receives £100 and free singing lessons with Sarah Leonard organised by the college and held in the Chapel.

 The Fitzwilliam Chapel Choir provides a wonderful opportunity for Organ Scholars as it particularly welcomes organ scholars who are keen to develop their musical directing and conducting skills.
 However, through the Director of Music, Katharine Parton, the College is also able to support Organ Scholars who are keen to focus on playing the organ.
 The Organ Scholars are normally appointed through the Intercollegiate Organ Scholar Scheme but prospective organist applicants, both for graduate and undergraduate degrees, are always welcome to come and play the organ and should contact the Director of Music for further information.
-Fitzwilliam usually has two organ scholars, a Senior and a Junior, who share the playing, conducting and running of the choir between them.
-Organ Scholars receive £450 per year and free organ lessons with the teacher of their choice.
-The Organ Scholars also recieve individual conducting lessons from the Director of Music and also benefit from regular conducting coachings with visiting musicians.
+Fitzwilliam usually has two organ scholars, a Senior and a Junior, who share the playing, conducting and running of the choir between them although the Conducting and Musical Leadership Scholar may also be part of leadership team and regularly conduct the choir.
+Both Conducting and Organ Scholars receive £450 per year and the Organ Scholars recieve free organ and lessons with the teacher of their choice.
+The Organ Scholars also receive individual conducting lessons from the Director of Music and also benefit from regular conducting coachings with visiting musicians.
+The Director of Music Katharine Parton (email@example.com) is always delighted to hear from pros

 Commitment and Benefits